daniel-munro/ratgtex-server-data/README.md

 Then, do these additional steps:

 1. Run `check_outputs.py` to check if all necessary files have been created/copied.
-2. Copy the contents of `ref/rats.html` and `ref/samples.html` into `/about/samples/index.html` in the site directory, replacing the old tables.
-3. `{outdir}/studies/{tissues}/` contain data directly used in the original publications, which may or may not differ from the data from the unified RatGTEx pipeline.
+2. `{outdir}/studies/{tissues}/` contain data directly used in the original publications, which may or may not differ from the data from the unified RatGTEx pipeline.
 These aren't used in the portal except to be available for download.
-Copy any files to this location and add links to them on the original study data section of the downloads page.
+Copy any files to this location and add links to them on the original study data page.